 A reckless, tired, or inexperienced driver is a danger to everyone on and around their bus and can cause a severe bus accident.
 Even at low speeds, a collision involving a bus can result in catastrophic injuries and property damage.
 If you were injured in an incident involving a bus, you should talk to a seasoned personal injury lawyer about filing a legal claim.

 In this case, we won over $21 million for our clients.
 This includes a $5 million verdict, additional delay damages, and post-verdict interest that forced Greyhound to pay well over $6 million.
 The verdict we obtained is the largest verdict ever recorded against Greyhound Bus Company in Pennsylvania.
-Greyhound pulled out all stops to try to pin liability on a truck involved in the crash and Ostroff Injury Law overcame these defenses in order to obtain full compensation for our clients.
+Greyhound pulled out all stops to try to pin liability on a truck involved in the crash and Ostroff Godshall Injury and Accident Lawyers overcame these defenses in order to obtain full compensation for our clients.
 Whether you were injured by a commercial bus or public transit vehicle, reach out to our Lewisburg bus accident lawyers to begin working on your legal claim.

 Taking Action After a Government-Owned Bus Crash in Lewisburg

 Many buses are either owned by or contracted to local governments.
 If you suffered injuries in an accident with a bus owned by or contracted to a government agency, you can sue that organization for damages.

 However, the legal process is more complicated if one of the at-fault parties is a government agency.
 An experienced injury lawyer will follow all proper procedures to preserve your right to file a bus accident claim.

 Notice of Claim Requirement